kitttn/temptest/Debugging.md

 These are harmless and it's okay to ignore them.

-The following steps load the firmware image to internal RAM and run it.
+The following steps load the AP/GP bridge firmware image to internal RAM and run it.

 * Open a second terminal window and start GDB:  `arm-none-eabi-gdb`
-* Connect to the gdbserver:  `target remote localhost:2341`
+* Connect to the gdbserver:  `target remote localhost:$JLINK_PORT`
 * Reset the target device: `monitor reset`
 * Load the symbols into GDB: `file <path-to-image-elf-file>`
 * Load the binary image: `restore <path-to-image-binary-file>`